chisui/dakka/thesis/main.md

 ## Goals

-I want to create an Actor framework for Haskell that leverages the type system to constraint Actor behaviors to minimize unexpected sideeffects.
+I want to create an Actor framework for Haskell that leverages the type system to constrain Actor behaviors to minimize unexpected side effects.
 The main issue the type system may assist in is by ensuring that only messages can be sent that can be handled by the receiving Actor.
 It should ideally be possible for the user to add further constraints on messages and Actors or other parts of the system as they choose.

 Runtime components of this Actor framework should be serializable.
-Serializeability is very desirable since it aids debugging, auditing, distribution and resilience.
+Serializability is very desirable since it aids debugging, auditing, distribution and resilience.
-Debugging and auditing are aided by Serializeability since we could store relevant parts of the system to further review them independent of the runtime environment.
+Debugging and auditing are aided by Serializability since we could store relevant parts of the system to further review them independent of the runtime environment.
 If we can store the state of the system we can also recover the whole system or parts of it by simply restoring a previous system state.
 These states could then also be sent to different processes or machines to migrate Actors from one node to another.

 ## Result

-I explored many aspects of Haskell's type system and dependent typing features and how to apply them to the demain of Actor frameworks.
+I explored many aspects of Haskell's type system and dependent typing features and how to apply them to the domain of Actor frameworks.
 As a result I created an API that fulfills many of the target features.
-Actors implemented in the created API can be executed in a test environment and to a certain degree in a destributed environment.
+Actors implemented in the created API can be executed in a test environment and to a certain degree in a distributed environment.
 Since the main focus was the API and how to constraint Actors written with it, the runtime aspect is not yet fully implemented.

 # Fundamentals